spacehuhn/ArduinoARPspoof/README.md

 # enc28j60_ARPspoofer
-Kicks out everyone in your LAN via with an enc28j60 ethernet controller and Arduino.
+Kicks out everyone in your LAN with an enc28j60 ethernet controller and Arduino.